ThatStella7922/ThatStella7922/RTX3080+GTX770-macos.md

 If you have questions or comments, you can [contact me](https://github.com/ThatsNiceGuy/ThatsNiceGuy#contact).\
 If enough people ask, I may make a dedicated instruction guide for this process.

+### Downloads
+**No warranty is provided with these downloads, use of them in any way is at your own risk and responsibility.
+I am not responsible for bricked cards.**\
+**MAKE SURE YOU HAVE THE SAME CARD!! [(MSI Twin Frozr GTX 770 GAMING OC 2GB)](https://www.msi.com/Graphics-Card/N770-TF-2GD5OC/Specification) THIS IS NOT OPTIONAL**

+VBIOS 80.04.EB.00.4C with updated GOP (version 0x10038) - [Download](https://github.com/ThatsNiceGuy/ThatsNiceGuy/blob/master/RTX3080%2BGTX770-macos/770newgop.rom)\
+This is the one that worked for me

+Original VBIOS 80.04.EB.00.4C with GOP version 0x1002D - [Download](https://github.com/ThatsNiceGuy/ThatsNiceGuy/blob/master/RTX3080%2BGTX770-macos/originalvbios.rom)\
+This is the original one that didn't work